geerlingguy/ansible-vagrant-examples/elk/README.md

   2. Download and Install [Vagrant](http://downloads.vagrantup.com/)
   3. Install [Ansible](http://ansibleworks.com/) ([guide for installing Ansible](http://docs.ansible.com/intro_installation.html))
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`.
   5. This Ansible playbook uses a variety of roles to configure the Gogs server, and you'll need to install the roles before you can get the VM set up.
-Run the following command to get all the necessary roles: `$ ansible-galaxy install geerlingguy.java geerlingguy.nginx geerlingguy.elasticsearch geerlingguy.kibana geerlingguy.logstash`
+Run the following command to get all the necessary roles: `$ ansible-galaxy install geerlingguy.java geerlingguy.nginx geerlingguy.elasticsearch geerlingguy.elasticsearch-curator geerlingguy.kibana geerlingguy.logstash geerlingguy.logstash-forwarder`

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.